johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 Much of the literature relies on voting records and a variety of quantitative methods as a proxy for preferences.
 Others have used qualitative data – such as minutes, transcripts, or speeches – and various quantitative and qualitative methods to try and understand the causes of policy.
 The merits of each approach are contested, but one consistent baseline can be seen – it is important to use an appropriate proxy to assess preferences in political science.

-On the use of qualitative data, scholars have attempted to brush off its importance, implying that there's nothing to be gleaned from it because actors aren't truthful, or that analysis of text doesn't tell us anything useful.
+On the use of qualitative data, scholars have attempted to brush off its importance, implying that there’s nothing to be gleaned from it because actors aren't truthful, or that analysis of text doesn't tell us anything useful.
 Scholars such as Meade (2005) and Bailey & Schonhardt-Bailey (2013 (forthcoming)) challenge these arguments.
 They argue that quantitative data have limitations of their own that can only be met by using qualitative data sources.
 Whilst voting records are useful for describing the end results of the political process, they can't explain the motivations of actors as they over-simplify the processes of preference formation and decision-making (Meade 2005 p.94, Bailey and Schonhardt-Bailey 2008 p.408-409, 2013 (forthcoming) p.5).
 Moreover, researchers that rely exclusively on quantitative data, such as voting records, run the risk of 'retro-fitting' (Bailey and Schonhardt-Bailey 2008 p.408-409, 2013 (forthcoming) p.113).
 Observing an ideational trend after-the-fact and that it occurs at the same time as a change in policy outputs doesn't necessarily mean that this trend was a motivation in the decision-making process for those actors (Bailey and Schonhardt-Bailey 2008, 2013 (forthcoming)); correlation and causation are not one and the same.
 In order for us to understand the motivations of actors, we must seek data that shows, explicitly, what actors were thinking, saying and doing throughout the decision-making process – not merely the end result.
-In the absence of research techniques that actually allow us to read people's minds, the closest proxy researchers have available to do this is to use what people say or write.
+In the absence of research techniques that actually allow us to read people’s minds, the closest proxy researchers have available to do this is to use what people say or write.
 But how is this important in the context of the appointment process?

-In 2010, Hix, Høyland & Vivyan published a paper on the Bank of England's Monetary Policy Committee.
+In 2010, Hix, Høyland & Vivyan published a paper on the Bank of England’s Monetary Policy Committee.
 They used voting records from MPC meetings to infer the position of committee members along the previously mentioned hawk-dove dimension (Hix et al. 2010 pp.740-745).
-In the subsequent discussion, they argue that there may be a link between the relative average position of the committee on the hawk-dove spectrum and the government's fiscal spending plans, such that the Chancellor of the Exchequer chooses relative hawks during a period of fiscal expansion and relative doves during periods of fiscal restraint in order to maintain price stability whilst meeting his economic objectives (Hix et al. 2010 pp.745-753).
-Whilst they do not offer firm conclusions on this posited relationship, (Hix et al. 2010 pp.745-753), if this relationship holds and the Chancellor was using his power to manipulate the MPC's policy outputs, then the supposed resolution to the Labour Party's economic credibility problem (King 2005) never truly occurred.
+In the subsequent discussion, they argue that there may be a link between the relative average position of the committee on the hawk-dove spectrum and the government’s fiscal spending plans, such that the Chancellor of the Exchequer chooses relative hawks during a period of fiscal expansion and relative doves during periods of fiscal restraint in order to maintain price stability whilst meeting his economic objectives (Hix et al. 2010 pp.745-753).
+Whilst they do not offer firm conclusions on this posited relationship, (Hix et al. 2010 pp.745-753), if this relationship holds and the Chancellor was using his power to manipulate the MPC’s policy outputs, then the supposed resolution to the Labour Party’s economic credibility problem (King 2005) never truly occurred.
 Indeed, it remains unresolved as the appointment process is still the same today.

 Two questions emerge:

-1. Firstly, does it matter if the Chancellor has the ability to control the committee's policy outputs based on the members he appoints?
+1. Firstly, does it matter if the Chancellor has the ability to control the committee’s policy outputs based on the members he appoints?
 If he is simply ensuring that the MPC acts as an economic counter-weight to his fiscal policy; should this be an area of concern?
 2. Secondly, and more importantly, does this relationship actually hold?
 A wealth of literature suggests that it may not.

-Hix et al.'s model is based on an implicit rational choice theory assumption, in the vein of Tsebelis (1990), Shepsle (2010) and others.
-They claim they are unconcerned with how an individual member's preferences are formed, but that “it is sufficient for [them] to assume that MPC members [have] reasonably stable underlying monetary policy preferences, such that a member with more hawkish policy preferences will tend to prefer more restrictive interest rates relative to others,” (Hix et al. 2010 p.738).
+Hix et al.’s model is based on an implicit rational choice theory assumption, in the vein of Tsebelis (1990), Shepsle (2010) and others.
+They claim they are unconcerned with how an individual member’s preferences are formed, but that “it is sufficient for [them] to assume that MPC members [have] reasonably stable underlying monetary policy preferences, such that a member with more hawkish policy preferences will tend to prefer more restrictive interest rates relative to others,” (Hix et al. 2010 p.738).
 If this assumption is correct, then their posited relationship between appointments, preferences and policy outputs is likely to hold; the question of who controls the appointment process then becomes a real area of concern that must be addressed in order to establish (or re-establish) the credible commitment to independent institutions.
 If, however, preferences are not stable and the assumption is incorrect, then the observed relationship becomes less significant.
 Instead different questions arise about the level of oversight and control necessary in independent institutions.
 This leads us to the question; are preferences stable over time?

 ### Are preferences “reasonably stable” over time?